Who Is An Empathic Person?

 Somatic Empathy

-- You have visible physical reactions and symptoms that mimic the other person is experiencing.
+- You have visible physical reactions and symptoms that mimic what the other person is experiencing.

 Highly empathic people are able to listen because they feel the need to understand and be in the other person’s shoes.
 To truly understand the struggles and triumphs of the other person, they need to be able to get most, if not all, of the details about the other person’s story.
 They pay attention to what is being said and also look for non-verbal cues.
 This means they can focus their attention on the present moment and remain engaged in the conversation.
 They are able to guide conversations with sincere compassion and can help even the most reserved person share their most difficult and painful thoughts and feelings.

-Most cases are handled in unspoken trust and confidence.
-They provide solutions in the person’s best interest and not their own.
+Most cases are handled with unspoken trust and confidence.
+They provide solutions that are in the person’s best interest and not their own.

 You will pick up on the emotions of others around you, regardless of whether they seem to be expressing them.
 You may feel the emotion as if you were experiencing it or “absorbing” it.